mskcc/facets2n/README.md

 ## Run FACETS with unmatched normal samples for CNLR
 *The runtime of readSnpMatrix() increases with number of unmatched normal samples*

+By default when using unmatched normal(s), patient biological sex is determined from number of chrX het SNPs and only unmatched normals of the same sex are used for chrX cnlr normalization.

+To force the use of matched normal for chrX cnlr normalization set  useMatchedX=TRUE in call to readSnpMatrix()

 ```
 library(facets2n)
 readu = readSnpMatrix(filename = "tests/countsMerged_uNormals_P-0029502.dat.gz",MandUnormal = TRUE)